If you are wondering what the differences are between Instant Pot vs Pressure Cooker, you probably also want to know:

 On the Instant pot side the biggest (8-quarts) is not going to take up a whole lot of space but in smaller kitchens (like ours) your countertop space might feel a bit cramped.

-Regular pressure cookers don’t come with control panel but the modern electric pressure cookers all sport a straightforward and easy to understand panel that will help you to get the best from the cooker.
+Regular pressure cookers don’t come with a control panel but the modern electric pressure cookers all sport a straightforward and easy to understand panel that will help you to get the best from the cooker.

 You can select what you are cooking using the appropriately labeled buttons, set the time, and voila!
 You might also turn the steam release knob in the right position and/or empty/attach the condensation collector.

 The control panel may variate depending on the pressure cooker, in addition to the labels, the buttons are adorned with cute little icons that have the shape of the food or the cooking function that you wish to use.

 When it comes to cooking function the modern electric pressure cookers win again.
 What makes these multi-cookers so amazing is the fact that they can do so much.
 It’s the reason why the instant pot has a permanent place on our countertop.

 All the modern pressure cookers come with almost the same functions with the exception of the canning.
 Besides the Instant Pot models, the only one of these modern pressure cookers that include the canning feature is the Power Pressure Cooker Xl.
 (Read Our Full Review)

 Price and Warranty